Effects of local fields in a dissipative Curie-Weiss model: Bautin bifurcation and large self-sustained oscillations: Description of the model and results

 Notice that even if the two scenarios depicted in Theorem~\ref{Thm_PD} may look similar, as they both describe a transition of the type ``fixed point to limit cycle", this is not the case.
 They are in fact qualitatively very different.
-If $h \leq \frac{1}{2} \ln(2+\sqrt{3})$ a \emph{small-amplitude periodic orbit} bifurcates from the origin at the critical point and then it grows gradually when increasing the parameter.
-On the contrary, if $h > \frac{1}{2} \ln(2+\sqrt{3})$ the stable limit cycle arises through a \emph{global bifurcation} and therefore, when they originate, the \emph{oscillations are already large}.
-As a consequence the trajectories are abruptly pushed far from the equilibrium point when the latter becomes unstable.\\ To conclude, we can see that the addition of disorder has a significant impact as the nature of the bifurcation may be drastically changed for large enough field intensity and sudden self-sustained large-amplitude oscillations may be induced in the system.
+If $h \leq h_{\mathrm{tc}}$ a \emph{small-amplitude periodic orbit} bifurcates from the origin at the critical point and then it grows gradually when increasing the parameter $\beta$.
+On the contrary, if $h > h_{\mathrm{tc}}$ the stable limit cycle arises through a \emph{global bifurcation} and therefore, when they originate, the \emph{oscillations are already large}.
+As a consequence the trajectories are abruptly pushed far from the equilibrium point when the latter becomes unstable.\\